EdyVision/pii-codex/README.md

 <hr/>

-## Community Guidelines
-### Contributions
-In general, you can contribute to this project by creating issues.
-You are also welcome to contribute to the source code directly by forking the project, modifying the code, and creating pull requests.
-Please use clear and organized descriptions when creating issues and pull requests and leverage the templates when possible.

-### Bug Report and Support Requests
-You can use issues to report bugs and seek support.
-Before creating any new issues, please check for similar ones in the issue list first.

 ## Attributions
 This project benefited greatly from a number of PII research works like that from Milne et al (2016), Schwartz and Solove (2012), and the documentation by NIST, DHS, and HIPAA.
 A special thanks to all the open source projects, and frameworks that made the setup and structuring of this project much easier like Poetry, Microsoft Presidio, spaCy, Jupyter, and several others.